 Are microphones AC or DC devices?
-Some microphones require DC voltages to properly power their active circuitries (internal preamps, etc.) and to polarize their mic capsules, making them DC devices.
+Some microphones require DC voltages to power their active circuitries (internal preamps, etc.) and polarize their mic capsules, making them DC devices.
 Yet other mics require no powering at all.
 Microphones output AC signals (analog audio signals), making them AC output devices.

-So some microphones do not require power at all while others need DC to function properly.
-Let’s discuss in more detail why some mics are DC devices while others are not while also discussing the AC outputs of microphones.
+So some microphones do not require power at all, while others need DC to function properly.
+Let’s discuss, in more detail, why some mics are DC devices while others are not while also discussing the AC outputs of microphones.

 What Makes A Microphone A DC Device?

 Let’s first start by defining what a DC device is.
 A DC device is any electronic device that requires direct current electricity to function.

 By that definition, microphones that require a DC voltage, however small the voltage may be, in order to function properly, are DC devices.

 Some microphones, then, are DC devices, while others are not.
 Microphones that require a DC voltage to function properly are known as active microphones.
 Microphones that do not require any electrical power to function are known as passive microphones.